alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 Writing this four-part series has been the capstone to this year-long project.
 I had a lot of time to think about bookmarks and web archiving, and I didn't want those thoughts to disappear.
 I hope you've enjoyed it, and that I've given you some new ideas.
+Thank you for reading this far.

 My favourite parts of the web are the spaces where people share interesting ideas.
-This mini-series, and this blog, are my way of adding a few pebbles to that pile.
+This mini-series -- and this entire blog -- is my contribution to that collective work.